Overview

 Tour de Yorkshire Splashmap

-The Wallis Award was presented by The Society of Cartographers and specifically the judges loved the maps with comments highlighting the “Very user-focussed design”, “Good visual hierarchy, and sensible selection of features” and “Effective use of a novel medium, retaining graphic clarity.”
+Specifically the judges loved the maps, with comments highlighting the “Very user-focussed design”, “Effective use of a novel medium, retaining graphic clarity” and “Good visual hierarchy, and sensible selection of features”.